 PBS: 'Finding Your Roots' Affleck episode violated standards

-LOS ANGELES (AP) — PBS put its "Finding Your Roots" series on hold Wednesday after determining an episode that omitted references to Ben Affleck's ancestor as a slave owner violated its standards.
+NEW YORK (AP) — A "Finding Your Roots" episode that omitted references to Ben Affleck's ancestor as a slave owner violated PBS standards, the public TV service said Wednesday.

-The public television service said it is postponing the show's third season and delaying a commitment to a fourth year until it is satisfied with improvement in the show's editorial guidelines.
+In a statement Wednesday, PBS said it's postponing the show's third season and delaying a commitment to a fourth year until it's satisfied with improvement in the show's editorial standards.

-PBS launched its investigation after it was reported that Affleck requested the program not reveal his ancestor's slave-holding history in the 2014 episode.
-The Associated Press examined historical documents and found that Affleck's great-great-great-grandfather owned 24 slaves.
+The public TV service launched an investigation after it was reported that Affleck requested the program not reveal his ancestor was a slave holder in the 2014 episode.
+The Associated Press examined historical documents and found that Ben Affleck's great-great-great grandfather owned 24 slaves.

 The review found that co-producers violated PBS standards by allowing improper influence on the show's editorial process and failed to inform PBS or producing station WNET of Affleck's efforts to affect the program's content.